Next Chapter

 4. Labor Wages: Labor costs include the wages of warehouse personnel responsible for day-to-day operations like picking, packing, and managing inventory.
 Seasonal demand can influence labor needs and fluctuating wages.

 6. Shipping and Transportation Costs: Shipping costs cover the movement of goods in and out of the warehouse, including packaging, handling, and transportation.
-These expenses, such as fuel and vehicle maintenance, fluctuate with fuel prices and logistical demands, especially for businesses managing their own transportation.
+These expenses, such as fuel and vehicle maintenance, fluctuate with fuel prices and logistical demands, especially for businesses managing their transportation.

 How to Calculate Warehouse Costs